Chandeep01/Operating_permits_chandeep/README.md

 ### 1: Data Storage Design
 - **Storage Method:** The dataset was stored in a structured Excel format.
-- **S3 Bucket (optional if used):** For scalable storage, the data could be stored in S3 buckets with folders for different reporting years.
+- **S3 Bucket:** For scalable storage, the data stored in S3 buckets with folders for different reporting years.

 ![Data Storage](https://github.com/Chandeep01/Operating_permits_chandeep/blob/main/Data%20Storage.png)